All Episodes

 Brand new inflation numbers just in.

-CNN Chief Business Correspondent Christine Romans here.
+Senior Chief Business Correspondent Christine Rome is here.

-Cruel summer, record high gas prices at play in these numbers, 8.6% year over year inflation.
+Cruel summer, record high gas prices at play in these numbers, 8.6% year-over-year inflation.

-That is again the highest since 1981.
+That is, again, the highest since 1981.

 And in terms of why are consumers feeling this bad?

-Well, it's pretty clear why they're feeling this bad, and that is because the consumer price index is the worst it's ever been in a midterm cycle since 74.
+And that is because the Consumer Price Index is the worst it's ever been in a midterm cycle since 74.

 So it's not much of a surprise.

-You can see it, it's literally off the charts.
+It's literally off the charts.

 I don't want to hear any more of these lies about reckless spending.